alex-knyazev/microfrontends-with-module-federation/README.md

 This repo demonstrates such webpack feature as [Module Federation](https://webpack.js.org/concepts/module-federation/) in specific case.

+See a lot of useful examples at https://github.com/module-federation/module-federation-examples.

 ## How to run

 1. Go to old-frontend, run: